Dr. Jason Moser

-Hans is a second-year graduate student in the Clinical Psychology program.
+Hans is a fifth-year graduate student in the Clinical Psychology program.
 He received his B.S. in Psychology with a minor in Anthropology from Michigan State University in May, 2012, and has worked in the CPL with Dr. Moser since 2009.
 Hans is broadly interested in using psychophysiological measures to understand the cognitive and emotional underpinnings of internalizing disorders such as anxiety and depression.
 He is specifically interested in understanding how cognitive processes such as conflict monitoring and error processing can be used for assessment and treatment purposes of these disorders.

 Hans is also interested in examining how beliefs about the malleability of self-attributes such as intelligence and personality are reflected in error-related brain activity and behavior and how they relate to the treatment of psychopathology.

-Second Year Graduate Student
+Fourth Year Graduate Student

-Jeff is a first year graduate student in the MSU Clinical Psychology program.
+Jeff is a fourth-year graduate student in the MSU Clinical Psychology program.
 He received his B.A. from the University of Michigan where he studied economics and statistics.
 Prior to joining Michigan State University’s psychology department, Jeff worked as a research coordinator in the departments of molecular physiology and psychiatry at the University of Michigan.

 Jeff is interested in using the tools of psychophysiology to develop a comprehensive understanding of the cognitive and affective processes involved in the development and expression of anxiety.
 He is also interested in discerning the mechanisms underlying the effects of mindfulness training on cognitive control and emotion regulation.
 He intends to develop an empirical framework for how mindfulness might improve academic performance.
 He hopes that his research will ultimately inform educational and public health policy.